chef-boneyard/chef-web-docs-2016/docs_server/source/index.rst

 The premium features of the |chef server| must be installed and configured after the |chef server|.
 The |chef manage| must be installed before |reporting| because they share the same web user interface.
 The |chef manage|, |reporting|, and |chef replication| can all be installed using the `chef-server-ctl install <http://docs.chef.io/server/ctl_chef_server.html#install>`_ command.

-The following premium features require additional steps:
+The following components require additional steps:

 .. raw:: html